25 Tips for Helping Your Child (and Yourself) Get a Better Night’s Sleep

 9. Keep It Cool

 We all know it’s impossible to sleep when you’re hot and uncomfortable.
-Create a cozy environment by keeping your child’s room at a cool temperature.
-It may not put them directly to sleep, but it will help them fall asleep faster.
+Create a cozy environment by keeping bedrooms at a cool temperature.
+It may not put your child directly to sleep, but it will help them fall asleep faster.

 10. Avoid Screen Time After Dinner